ut-issl/s2e-aobc/README.md

 # S2E-AOBC
 ## Overview

-- S2E-AOBC is the S2E's user side repository for AOCS sub-system.
+- S2E-AOBC is the S2E's user side repository for the AOCS module developed by ISSL/UT, Seiren, and JAXA.
-- This repository manages source codes and initialize files for simulation scenario definition since this is just a user repository.

-## Development style

-- Basically, S2E-AOBC developers should follow rules in [Gitlab_settings](https://gitlab.com/ut_issl/documents/gitlab_settings).
-When we have our own rule of development, it will be written here.
+- Support platform checked in GitHub Actions
+  - Windows Visual Studio 2022 C++ compiler with 32bit build
+  - Linux g++ compiler version 11 with 32bit build
+  - Please see [s2e-document](https://github.com/ut-issl/s2e-documents) for more detailed information.
+- How to use
+  - `Main developers` of the AOCS module directly use this repository to improve the module.
+  - `General users` of the AOCS module use this repository are not expected to directly edit this repository.
+They need to create a project-specific repository and define spacecraft-specific parameters within the repository.

 ## Documents

 - [s2e-document](https://github.com/ut-issl/s2e-documents)

+## Release style

+- We use [Semantic Versioning 2.0.0](https://semver.org/) as versioning style
+  - Basic version format is `<major>.<minor>.<patch>`(like `4.0.0`)
+  - Public API is declared in the code itself(currently, there is no definitive list)
+- All release should be tagged as `v<semver>`(like `v4.0.0`)

+## For general users
+### How to make a project-specific repository

+- TBW

+### How to join development of this repository

+- When general users add new features or remove bugs of this repository, please feel free to make upstream PRs from a forked repository.
+- Before make PRs, please carefully read the following `Development style`.

+## For main developers
-## How to compile
+### How to construct the repository

 - `git submodule`
-  - This repository include [s2e-core](https://github.com/ut-issl/s2e-core) with `gitsubmodule`.
+  - This repository includes [s2e-core](https://github.com/ut-issl/s2e-core) with `git submodule`.
 Please use the following commands to construct the directory.
     ```
     $ git clone git@github.com:ut-issl/s2e-aobc.git
     $ cd s2e-aobc/